Prone to Protest

 Given a victory under such circumstances, the people’s urge to crowd the streets and protest on the day after the election results in 2017 appears to have come as just about natural.
 Main motives, like in Milošević’s time to which today’s state of media affairs is often compared, were the inadequacy of media freedom and the accusations of electoral fraud on behalf of Vučić’s party.

 Half-way into the two weeks of daily protesting, the people started coming up with demands.
 But as the protests were organized independently and spontaneously, and as their organizers, aiming to keep them that way, refused to cooperate with any political party, the emerging demands by different groups of protestors appeared to lack consistency and unity.
-New sets of demands kept arising by new, independent groups, and this made it difficult for the public to focus on one particular goal of demands.
+New sets of demands kept arising by new, independent groups, and this made it difficult for the public to focus on one particular set of demands.

 But as the deadline for meeting their demands arrived with none of them having been met, and as the protestors’ enthusiasm and the protests themselves began dying out following the Easter holiday break, many now believe that their greatest asset in reality backfired; that the authenticity of independently organized protests made it easier for the ruling regime and the local media to market them as frivolous, impulsive and, above all, aimless — when and if they actually found the protests newsworthy (many of the local media hadn’t reported on them at all).